JohnCrickett/DockerScripts/CheatSheet.md

 docker build -t <image name> -f <path>/Dockerfile <path>/
 ```

-To run the image if it doesn't have a service already running
+To run the image if it doesn't have a service already running (i.e. no ENTRYPOINT)

 ```
 docker run -it -d --name <container name> <image name> /bin/bash